 The awards are not intended to support student electives, undergraduate projects or MSc students.
-Support will not normally be given where the applicant is supported by a Fellowship or grant funding that already provides travel costs; nor for research visits that form part of an ongoing grant-supported collaboration.
-The awards are not intended to support taught training courses or teaching-based summer schools.
+Support will not normally be given where the applicant is supported by a Fellowship or grant funding that already provides travel costs.
+Taught training courses or teaching-based summer schools are not supported.
 We prioritise candidates at an early stage of their career, and so if you are 10 or more years from your PhD, please ensure that the letter of support explains your special case or exceptional circumstances.

 The following data are required by the application process:-